Pauline Tantot Flaunts Pert Derriere In Cheeky Bikini Bottoms While Posing On A Bike

 On Wednesday, April 8, French model Pauline Tantot uploaded a tantalizing Instagram post for her 3.6 million followers to enjoy.

 In the suggestive snaps, the 25-year-old posed with a black bicycle in a grassy area on a sunny day.
-She sizzled in a white, long-sleeved ribbed crop top from the clothing company, Fashion Nova.
+She sizzled in a long-sleeved, ribbed white crop top from the clothing company Fashion Nova.
 Pauline paired the top with pink bikini bottoms that left little to the imagination.
 She kept the sexy ensemble relatively simple and accessorized with only a gold cartilage earring.

 For the casual photo shoot, the model pulled back her honey-colored hair in a ponytail.
 She did not appear to be wearing any makeup, allowing her natural beauty to shine.

-In the first image, Pauline stood with her back arched and faced away from the photographer, flaunting her toned derriere and sculpted hips.
-The Instagram star gripped the bicycle’s handlebars and turned her head to gaze directly into the camera, with a serious expression on her face.
+In the first image, Pauline faced away from the photographer and stood with her back arched, flaunting her toned derriere and sculpted hips.
+The Instagram star gripped the bicycle’s handlebars and turned her head to gaze directly into the camera with a serious expression on her face.
 She altered her position for the following photo by sitting on the bike saddle.
 She looked off into the distance, smiling sweetly.

 In the caption, the social media sensation provided additional advertisement for Fashion Nova by tagging the company.

-The provocative post appears to be a fan favorite as it soon amassed more than 100,000 likes.
+The provocative post appears to be a fan favorite, as it soon amassed more than 100,000 likes.
 Many of Pauline’s admirers also took the time to shower her with compliments in the comments section.

 “YOU ARE SO BEAUTIFUL ANGEL,” wrote a passionate fan, adding a string of red heart emoji to the comment.